 Most companies when launching their website and begin their online digital marketing campaigns try to put in the time to do it themselves.
-Not only does this take away from the business they actually do with staff and time, but most businesses just aren't experts in area of Search Engine Optimization, how to rank in Google and drive new traffic.
+Not only does this take away from the business they actually do with staff and time, but most businesses just aren’t experts in the area of Search Engine Optimization, how to rank in Google and drive new traffic.
+This is a big reason to outsource SEO.

 Here are 6 signs that will help determine if you’re business needs to outsource the tasks of SEO.